Kiss My Classname: A Counterpoint

 “I believe the problem is a dozen people working on something without talking to each other.”

-In my experience, moving to Functional CSS (sometimes referred to as Atomic CSS) leads to better communication.
+In my experience, moving to Atomic CSS (sometimes referred to as Functional CSS) leads to better communication.

 It is easier to work together when we can all look at a component and understand exactly what the CSS is doing without having to drill into a stylesheet.
 My team is not alone in experiencing this.